Knowing the Facial Anatomy – Why is it so important?

 All medical professionals within the field of facial aesthetics should be helping to strive to raise industry standards.
 This includes knowing everything there is to know about the facial anatomy.

-The Dr Bob Khanna Training Institute is offering an in-depth Two Day Ultimate Anatomy Cadaver Course on 23 – 24 November 2022 to medical professionals who wish to gain a solid knowledge of the 3D facial anatomy, from skin to bone.
+The Dr Bob Khanna Training Institute offers an in-depth Two Day Ultimate Anatomy Cadaver Course for medical professionals who wish to gain a solid knowledge of the 3D facial anatomy, from skin to bone.
 From comprehensive lectures covering advanced aesthetic procedures for the full face (forehead, temporal, tear troughs, cheeks, nose, chin & jawline) to practical sessions on fresh cadaver heads, this is surely a course that will surely bring all medical professionals’ career and knowledge to the next level.

 Click here book!